 - Or respectable

 The Excellent Way of Love

-13 If I speak with the tongues of men and angels, but have no love, I’ve become like a noisy gong or a clanging cymbal.
-2 If I have the gift of prophecy, and understand all mysteries, and have all knowledge; or if I have all faith so as to move mountains, but have no love, I am nothing.
-3 And if I give up all my possessions to feed the poor, or surrender my body to death1 so that I can boast, but have no love, it profits me nothing.
+13 If I speak with the tongues of men and angels, but do not have love, I’ve become like a noisy gong or a clanging cymbal.
+2 If I have the gift of prophecy, and understand all mysteries, and have all knowledge; or if I have all faith so as to move mountains, but do not have love, I am nothing.
+3 And if I give away all my possessions to feed the poor, or surrender my body to death1 so that I can boast, but do not have love, it profits me nothing.

 4 Love is patient and love is kind.
 Love isn’t jealous, it doesn’t brag, and it isn’t swollen with pride.
-5 Love isn’t rude, or self-seeking, or easily angered, and it keeps no record of wrongs done to it.
-6 Love never rejoices in unrighteousness but always rejoices in the truth.
+5 Love isn’t rude, or self-seeking, or easily angered; and it keeps no record of wrongs done against it.
+6 Love never rejoices in unrighteousness, but always rejoices in the truth.
 7 Love covers2 all things, believes all things, hopes all things, and endures all things.

 8 Love never fails.
 But where3 there are prophecies, they will pass away; where there are tongues, they will cease; where there is knowledge, it too will pass away.
-9 For we know in part and we prophesy in part; 10 but when the perfect comes, the partial will pass away.
+9 For we know in part, and we prophesy in part; 10 but when the perfect comes, the partial will be brought to an end.

 11 When I was a child I spoke as a child, understood as a child, and reasoned as a child.
 But when I grew to be a man, I put away childish things.
-12 For now we see obscurely,4 as if in a mirror, but then, face to face; now I know in part, but then I will fully know, just as I myself 5 have been fully known.
-13 But now these three remain: faith, hope, and love.
-But the greatest of these is love.
+12 For now we see obscurely,4 as if in a mirror, but then, face to face; now I know in part, but then I will fully know, even as I myself5 have been fully known.
+13 But for the moment, these three remain: faith, hope, and love.
+And6 the greatest of these is love.